Ultrajam/exif-jamroom/README.md

 Upload the module to your server.

 Go to the module info tab in the admin control panel and enable it.

+Enable ujExif for each module that you want to use Exif data by adding the module name to 'Image Modules' in ujExif config.

+If you want to save the full Exif data to the datastore for future use you can also enable that in config (Note: You almost certainly do not need to do this and should consider this a deprecated feature).

 ## License
 MIT